silviaespanagil/world-atlas/README.md

 As a junior there are a lot of things I do not know...yet💪! but I really love trying things.
 My main challenge was  the backend bonus.
 That sadly I was not able to pull out by myself, but I tried!

-My first try was with Express, BetterSql and SQLite as I encountered some issues, I went out and tried to see some videos and mini courses to find out a way to figure out.
+My first try was with Express, BetterSql and SQLite.
+As I encountered some issues, I went out and tried to see some videos and mini courses to find out a way to figure out.
 This way I found myself working with Express, Sequelize, SQLite and Postman, with the extra challenge that Sequelize uses Typescritp and I'm not fluent with it just yet.

 ![image](https://user-images.githubusercontent.com/81619759/129937550-6f74d593-7d36-4896-91e7-4687a8aa7e77.png)

-With this new combo things went better and I was able to make a POST, via Postman but, when I tried to GET, it just didn't worked out and I couldn't get it through so I decided to let it be with the LocalStorage and definetly will keep learning about back.
+With this new combo things went better and I was able to make a POST, via Postman but, when I tried to GET, it just didn't worked out and I couldn't get it through so I decided to let it be with the LocalStorage.

+My future challenge is to keep on learning until I'm able to add backend to my projects.
+I  couldn't do it this time, but I'm glad that I tried it.